dials/dials/doc/sphinx/index.rst

 =======

-For feature requests, bug reports or any other information, please contact the DIALS developers at dials-support@lists.sourceforge.net.
-For wider discussion about the project you may sign up to the `dials-general`_ mailing list.
+For feature requests, bug reports or any other information, please contact the DIALS developers at dials-support@lists.sourceforge.net, or post an `issue`_.

 Funding
 =======